There’s no point in having the latest flatscreen TV in your caravan if you can’t get any reception to show channels.

-There are different types of aerials which are unique to your individual needs and are attached to masts which then increases the height to improve the quality of the signal that they receive.
+There are different types of caravan TV aerials.
+These are unique to your needs and are attached to masts, which increases the height, to improve the quality of the signal that they receive.

 Now, this if you’re looking for the most premium caravan antenna on the market then this is your answer.
 The Vision plus 570 antenna is an upgrade on the previous 530 antennae and has taken caravan aerials to the next level by adding a whole host of new features and functions.